Privacy in the SKUPONI online system

-This document represents the policy of protecting personal data according to the general data protection regulation (GDPR) for Qualitas d.o.o., acting as a "manager" (hereinafter referred to as "the Manager").
+This document represents the personal data protection policy under the General Data Protection Regulation (GDPR) for Qualitas d.o.o., which acts as a “controller” (hereinafter the Controller).

-The manager undertakes to legitimate and correct handling of personal, sensitive and commercially sensitive information, which is indispensable for the successful operation and quality assurance of the Services.
+The controller is committed to the lawful and correct handling of personal, sensitive and commercially sensitive data, which is essential for the successful operation and quality assurance of the Services.

-We commit to respecting the principles regarding the processing of personal data Individuals who are:
+We are committed to respecting the principles regarding the processing of personal data of Individuals, which are: